AmeyPank/AmeyPank/README.md

 <h3 align="left">A Passionate Full Stack Developer 🚀</h3>
 <p>I specialize in building web applications, from backend logic to responsive frontend interfaces.
 With expertise across the entire stack, I deliver end-to-end solutions with a focus on performance, scalability, and innovation.</p>

-- 🌱 I’m currently working with **NestJS, NextJS, Docker, Redis, and more.**
+- 🌱 I’m currently working with **NodeJs, ViteJs, NestJS, NextJS, Docker, Redis, Jest, and more.**
 - 🔭 I’m always eager to learn new technologies and refine my skills.
 - ✉️ You can reach me via [LinkedIn](https://www.linkedin.com/in/amey-pankanti-260898189/) <a href="https://www.linkedin.com/in/amey-pankanti-260898189/" target="_blank" rel="noreferrer"><img src="https://img.icons8.com/color/48/000000/linkedin.png" width="25" height="25"/></a>